6/openai-caching-proxy-worker/README.md

 });
 ```

-### Samples
+### Example client usage

-See `/samples/sample-usage.ts` for a full example of how to call this proxy with your openai client.
+See `/examples/` directory for a full example of how to call this proxy with your openai client.

+This includes both Node.js and Python client usage examples.